lisey27/WAIS-Hackathon/README.md

+Research conducted at the Women in AI Safety Hackathon (7–10 March 2025) in collaboration with Apart Research and BlueDot Impact.

+This project was developed exclusively for the purposes of the hackathon and does not represent an official product or initiative of Apart Research, BlueDot Impact, or any affiliated organization.

+This repository was made public for hackathon judging only and, in line with best practices, will be made private/deleted after the event to ensure proper handling of affiliations, attributions, and organizational references.

 # BlueDot Impact Connect

 A modern web platform connecting AI safety professionals and enthusiasts globally through mentorship, community collaboration, and educational resources.